bikeonastick/hello_maker/README.md

    </html>
    ```

+1. Check it out in a browser

    ![basic image reference](doc/hello1.png)

 ## Step 2 - Making our image writeable.

-1. We want to, eventually, programmatically write on the image, so to do that
+However, we eventually want to write on the image.
+Since the JavaScript we
+will be writing manipulates the HTML and not the actual image, we are going to
+use a trick of layering HTML on top of the image so it looks as one.
+The best
-   we will need to layer on top of it.
-The best way to do so is to make it a
+way to do that is to make the image the background of a block section of the
-   background image.
+HTML page.
+A `div` tag is the best way to do this.
+We will style that div tag
+with CSS.

+1. Let's make the image a background image, so we can layer HTML on top of it.
    We're going to do that with CSS.
-Add a style attribute to the
+Add a style attribute to the head.
+As well,
-   head.
-As well, create a div in the body and give it the class of `tag`
+   create a div in the body and give it the class of `tag`

    ```
    <html>
     <head>